 Separation.
 It is possible for a child to become separated from you while shopping.
 The possibility of that unfortunate event makes it imperative that children know what to do.
 Teach them to look for people who can help return him to her to you.
 They should be able to identify law-enforcement officers, security officers, store personnel or another mother with children as persons who can get them back to their parents.
 They should not leave the area where they first realize they are lost and never, ever leave the mall to look for your car.

 Practice.
 Visits the mall with your children for the sole purpose of having them practice what they should do while in the mall.
 Here is where you can ensure they can use a public telephone, locate help within the mall or a store and, for older children, go to the restroom with a friend.

 Anonymity.
 Never dress your children in clothing with their names on them.
 Such clothing allows a predatory person an avenue to convince the child they are not “strangers” and could lead to further unwanted behavior.
 No stranger should have such an invitation to talk to your child.

+Not for babysitting.
 Parents or guardians should never leave children alone at video arcades, movie theaters, toy store or playground.
 In these places, there is no supervision and the people staffing these areas are generally not much older than your children.
 Frankly, most are not watching for inappropriate behavior and they don’t care about your child. as a convenient "babysitter" while they are holiday shopping.
 These places are also magnets for child predators.